labiium/pytestlab/docs/en/api/backends.md

 ## Extending Backends

-To add support for a new hardware interface, subclass `InstrumentBackendBase` and implement the required async methods (`open`, `close`, `write`, `query`, etc.).
+To add support for a new hardware interface, implement the `InstrumentIO` protocol (synchronous methods such as `connect`, `disconnect`, `write`, `query`, etc.).
 See the source code and existing backends for examples.

 ---